chavarera/PythonScript/DataStructureAndAlgorithm/InsertionOnLinkedList.md

 ```

 ### 5. Insert at Specific Index
-- If index is 1 then directly assign start_node to newly created node
+- If the index is 1 then directly assign start_node to the newly created node
-- If not then iterate while loop till index-1 times if node is not none and increment I by one
+- If not then iterate while loop till index-1 times if the node is not any and increment I by one
-- if Node is Not None then Assign that new new node value  and change reference with next node
+- if the Node is None then Assign that new node value  and change reference with next node
 ```
 n_node=Node(data)
 n_node.link=n.link